mym0404/expo-release-it/README.md

 You also skip uploading metadatas with opt out the metadata uploading from the cli prompt.

+## [iOS - submit]  This resource cannot be reviewed

+You have to fill all necessary metadata to submit app for the reivew.

+Check yourself if app can be submitted manually at the app store connect yourself first.

 ## [android] Google Api Error: Invalid request - Package not found: ...

 At first, you have to upload your artifacts manually.